NYC DOC - Elmhurst Hospital Prison Ward (EHPW)

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

 The Elmhurst Prison Hospital stands as a correctional facility hospital situated at 7901 Broadway in Queens, NY.
-Operated by the Department of Corrections, these State Hospitals serve as venues for the evaluation and treatment of inmates sentenced for such purposes.
+Operated by the New York Department of Corrections, these State Hospitals serve as venues for the evaluation and treatment of inmates sentenced for such purposes.
 Individuals undergo assessment and treatment before any new evaluation of their stability is undertaken.

 New York DOC medical facilities comprise various housing levels catering to different security needs.
 These levels include Level I, featuring open dormitories without a secure perimeter, Level II with open dormitories and secure perimeter fences with armed coverage, and Level III offering individual cells, fenced perimeters, and armed coverage.